haoxiangsnr/spiking-fullsubnet/_sources/concepts/experiment_arguments.md.txt

 ...
 ```

-For example, you may use the loss function provided by PyTorch or implement your own loss function.
-For example, the following configuration is used to configure the `MSELoss`:
+You may use the loss function provided by PyTorch or implement your own loss function.
+For example, the following configuration is used to configure the `MSELoss` of PyTorch:

 ```toml
 [loss_function]